ankschoubey/old-blog/_posts/dev-life/test-first/2023-05-16-v1-validate-configuration.md

 ### Validating with custom scripts (use this for multiple applications)

-Here are some ideas that can be easily implemented with some python scripts:
+Here are some ideas that can be easily implemented with some Python scripts:

-1. If you are deploying to Kubernetes, before your merge, validate if the image actually exist.
+1. If you are deploying to Kubernetes, before your merge, validate if the image actually exists.
-2. If you have URLs in your properties files, make sure those urls are active.
+2. If you have URLs in your properties files, make sure those URLs are active.
 3. If a certain field needs to be base64. verify that it is actually base64 or not.

-### Validating within the application (for app specific validations)
+### Validating within the application (for app-specific validations)

-If you have an Spring Boot, you can use `@ConfigurationProperties` with `@Validated` and `javax` validations.
+If you have a Spring Boot, you can use `@ConfigurationProperties` with `@Validated` and `javax` validations.

-If you are using ENV files in a NodeJs application, you can manually add in a code to validate the config and throw error if error exists.
+If you are using ENV files in a NodeJs application, you can manually add in a code to validate the config and throw an error if it exists.